kunal9211pandey/Travel_Planner_Agent/README.md

 # Travel Planner AI Agent

 This project implements a Travel Planner AI agent using the LangGraph library.
-The agent assists users in planning trips by understanding their preferences, suggesting destinations, creating itineraries, and answering follow-up questions. [cite: 1, 2]
+The agent assists users in planning trips by understanding their preferences, suggesting destinations, creating itineraries, and answering follow-up questions.

 ## Overview

 The Travel Planner AI Agent leverages LangGraph to create a multi-step reasoning workflow for trip planning.
-It interacts with the user to gather preferences, suggests destinations based on those preferences, generates detailed itineraries, and provides helpful responses to user queries. [cite: 2, 3]
+It interacts with the user to gather preferences, suggests destinations based on those preferences, generates detailed itineraries, and provides helpful responses to user queries.

 ## Core Features

-* **Understand User Preferences:** Extracts key travel preferences from user input, including budget, duration, and interests. [cite: 3]
+* **Understand User Preferences:** Extracts key travel preferences from user input, including budget, duration, and interests.
-* **Suggest Destinations:** Recommends appropriate travel destinations based on the user's stated preferences. [cite: 3]
+* **Suggest Destinations:** Recommends appropriate travel destinations based on the user's stated preferences.
 * **Create Itineraries:** Generates detailed, day-by-day travel plans. [cite: 3]
-* **Answer Follow-up Questions:** Provides responses to user questions and requests for modifications to the suggested travel plans. [cite: 3]
+* **Answer Follow-up Questions:** Provides responses to user questions and requests for modifications to the suggested travel plans.

 ## Technologies Used

-* **LangGraph:** Used to construct the multi-step reasoning workflow. [cite: 3, 1]
+* **LangGraph:** Used to construct the multi-step reasoning workflow.
-* **LangChain:** Facilitates integration with LLMs. [cite: 11]
+* **LangChain:** Facilitates integration with LLMs.
-* **OpenAI API:** Provides access to the LLM. [cite: 11]
+* **OpenAI API:** Provides access to the LLM.
-* **Python:** The primary programming language. [cite: 4]
+* **Python:** The primary programming language.
-* **Flask:** Used to create a basic web application. [cite: 4]
+* **Flask:** Used to create a basic web application.
-* **JSON:** Used for the mock destination database. [cite: 4, 8, 9]
+* **JSON:** Used for the mock destination database.

 ## Approach

 The project is structured as follows:

-* **LangGraph Workflow:** A directed graph is implemented using LangGraph, where each node represents a step in the travel planning process. [cite: 7]
+* **LangGraph Workflow:** A directed graph is implemented using LangGraph, where each node represents a step in the travel planning process.
-* **State Management:** User preferences and planning progress are tracked using a state object. [cite: 7]
+* **State Management:** User preferences and planning progress are tracked using a state object.
-* **External Tools:** The agent interacts with a mock destination database and a mock weather API to provide relevant information. [cite: 3]
+* **External Tools:** The agent interacts with a mock destination database and a mock weather API to provide relevant information.

 The main steps in the workflow are:

-1.  **Preference Extraction:** The `PreferenceExtractor` node extracts travel preferences from the user's input. [cite: 7]
+1.  **Preference Extraction:** The `PreferenceExtractor` node extracts travel preferences from the user's input.
-2.  **Destination Finding:** The `DestinationFinder` node suggests destinations based on the extracted preferences. [cite: 7]
+2.  **Destination Finding:** The `DestinationFinder` node suggests destinations based on the extracted preferences.
-3.  **Itinerary Creation:** The `ItineraryCreator` node generates a detailed itinerary. [cite: 7]
+3.  **Itinerary Creation:** The `ItineraryCreator` node generates a detailed itinerary.
-4.  **Follow-up Handling:** The `FollowUpHandler` node addresses any follow-up questions from the user. [cite: 7]
+4.  **Follow-up Handling:** The `FollowUpHandler` node addresses any follow-up questions from the user.

 ## Project Structure